metaforx/djangocms-rest/docs/tutorial/02-installation.rst

     ]

 .. note::
-    When you autocreate clients and types from OpenAPI specification with tools like `heyapi.dev <https://heyapi.dev/>`_, this will also affect the naming of those components and types,eg.
+    When you autocreate clients and types from OpenAPI specification with tools like `heyapi.dev <https://heyapi.dev/>`_, this will also affect the naming of those components and types, e.g.
     ``RetrieveLanguages`` will become ``CmsRetrieveLanguages`` in the client sdk.

 CORS Support